 Summit Pacific’s Diagnostic Imaging Department provides a full range of imaging services for routine outpatient exams and accepts imaging orders from referring providers.
 Our technicians work around the clock providing exceptional care through a wide-range of services.
 Most major insurance companies are accepted at Summit Pacific, but we encourage you to call your insurance company to verify.

+In 2022 Summit Pacific installed a new state-of-the-art Computed Tomography (CT) scanner that produces high quality images of the full body.
+Featuring a wider bore for patient comfort, the scanner also allows our team to use lower doses of radiation and offers faster scan speeds for faster imaging and diagnosis of stroke patients.
 Patients having CT scans, or better known as CAT Scans, may need to fast or receive contrast dye for their exam.
 These exams are appointment based and can take up to 20 minutes.
-Call 360-346-2292 to schedule.
+Please call 360-346-2292 to schedule.

 Bone Density -DEXA

 With DEXA, our doctors are able to detect osteoporosis before it occurs.
 Without DEXA, diagnosing osteoporosis generally only happens after a fracture when it’s reached the acute or advanced stage.
 If we find that bone density is lacking or diminishing, preventive actions can be taken immediately.

 The condition known as osteoporosis can commonly occur in individuals as they age, particularly in women.
 This condition is caused by the lack of calcium and specific bone materials and can lead to brittle bones and possible fractures.
 Performing the test is quick, easy, and painless.
 Practically no preparation is needed before the imaging exam.

 If you are interested in a bone density scan, please call 360-346-2347 to schedule.

 Body Composition Assessment